 Economic Growth & Jobs

-- Trucks drive economic growth and jobs in America—in fact, the industry currently supports almost 7 million jobs, including just over 3 million professional drivers.
+- Trucks drive economic growth and jobs in America—in fact, the industry currently supports almost 7 million jobs, including 3.5 million professional drivers.

 - Today, there are more than 30,000 job openings in the trucking industry.